 This being said, there are still many scholars who do make the sacrifices as good imams, teachers, researchers, et cetera, sacrifices that most of the Muslim public would not be prepared to make themselves.
 Scholars who are very knowledgeable of and experienced with current issues, and who are making a difference.
 Of course, some also fit the public’s stereotype mentioned, but bad apples exist in every group and those that are deliberately failing in their role and remit ought to be interacted with by the public in the manner described above.

 In understanding Islamic scholarship and its dynamics, we have covered a wide range of topics and discussed many points that if borne in mind, will in sha Allah help Muslims correctly navigate some of its confusing developments in the contemporary world, not least on the internet and social media.

-The main points to take away are that the public should recognise and remain within their specified remit when discussing Islamic topics, know the credentials of whom they take their Islamic learning from are sufficient (which should safeguard them from the unqualified and pseudo scholars), know the role and boundaries of scholars and set expectations accordingly, and interact with scholars with some common sense and at times patience too (which will address a large variety of confusions and contentions).
+The main points to take away are that the public should recognise and remain within their specified remit when discussing Islamic topics, ensure the credentials of whom they take their Islamic learning from are sufficient, know the role and boundaries of scholars and set expectations accordingly, and interact with scholars with some common sense and at times, patience too.
 But this article being of the few attempts to explore this discussion, especially in English, it can only be a starting point to progress from.